AbduBehindTheCode/ngx-dark-mode/projects/ngx-dark-mode/README.md

 # Ngx-Dark-Mode-Toggle

+## New Feature

+### 🎉 New Feature Added: `ngx-dark-mode-select` 🎉

+We are excited to announce a **new feature** in our package: the `ngx-dark-mode-select` component!
+This feature allows you to toggle between **dark mode** and **light mode** with a select input element, elevating the user experience with customizable theme options.

 ## Demo

-Live demo is available on [Stackblitz](https://stackblitz.com/edit/ngx-dark-mode-toggle-demo?file=package.json)
+Live demo is available on [Ngx-dark-mode-toggle](https://stackblitz.com/edit/ngx-dark-mode-toggle-demo) and [Ngx-dark-mode-select](https://stackblitz.com/edit/ngx-dark-mode-select-demo)

 ## Overview